Gretica/Tracking_Cuban_Physicists/survey.md

 The data will be used solely for academic and analytical purposes within the scope of this project.
 Aggregated results and anonymized narratives may be included in reports, visualizations, or publications — but never in a way that could identify individual participants.

-If you have questions about data handling or would like your contribution removed at any point, please contact the research team at: [email address]
+If you have questions about data handling or would like your contribution removed at any point, please contact the research team at: [scatteringcimarron@gmail.com]

 ---

-**Thank you for contributing to this collective reflection on the past, present, and future of Physics graduates in Cuba.**
+**Thank you for contributing to this collective reflection on the past, present, and future of Cuban Physicists.**

 **Gracias por formar parte de esta historia.**